philips-software/ius-libiuf/README.md

 └── unitTests
     ├── include
     └── src

 ```
 ### Docker
 This folder contains the Dockerfile that is is used to build/develop for the Linux platform.
 The resulting docker image is been deployed to [our local GitLab instance](#https://gitlab.ta.philips.com/IUS/ius/container_registry).

-### bin
+### ci
-The bin folder contains convenience scripts that can be used to
+The ci/bin folder contains convenience scripts that can be used to
 build, test and gnerate a distribution.

 * build.bat - Windows build script